Tasmania's skilled migration program is for people wanting to move to the state who have a skill that we need.

 State nomination visas have a number of advantages.

-- State nomination gives applicants extra points to help meet the Department of Immigration and Border Patrol (DIBP)’s 60 point threshold.
+- State nomination gives applicants extra points to help meet the Department of Immigration and Border Protection (DIBP)’s 60 point threshold.
 To check your points click on the interactive points calculator (state nomination provides 5 points for the 190 and 10 points for the 489).

 - Applicants receive priority processing at the DIBP, speeding up the time it takes to be issued a visa.